yousefja/nori/journal.md

 * update running daily list below
 * add documentation to top of files when creating new
 * THE LONGER YOU WAIT TO RENAME PROJECT, THE MORE PAINFUL THE REFACTORING
+* Make sure any gpkg write includes a layer name